CloudCannon/urban-jekyll-template/_clients/cause.md

 image_path: /images/clients/cause.jpg
 ---

 Not for profit themed template for Jekyll.
-Browse through a [live demo](#TODO).
+Browse through a [live demo](https://clean-oryx.cloudvent.net/).
 Increase the web presence of a not for profit or cause website with this configurable theme.

-CloudCannon was made by [CloudCannon](http://cloudcannon.com/), the Cloud CMS for Jekyll.
+CloudCannon was made by [CloudCannon](https://cloudcannon.com/), the Cloud CMS for Jekyll.

-Find more templates and themes at [Jekyll Tips](http://jekyll.tips/templates/).
+Find more templates, themes and step-by-step Jekyll tutorials at [CloudCannon Academy](https://learn.cloudcannon.com/).

-Learn Jekyll with step-by-step tutorials and videos at [Jekyll Tips](http://jekyll.tips/).

 ## Features

 * Pre-built pages
 * Pre-styled components
 * Configurable footer
-* Optimised for editing in [CloudCannon](http://cloudcannon.com/)
+* Optimised for editing in [CloudCannon](https://cloudcannon.com/)
 * SEO tags
 * Google Analytics
 * [Donorbox](https://donorbox.org/)